Welcome to The Storied Recipe!

 - I found the best answer in this post A Guide to Syrup Consistency written by Sanjeev Kapoor.
 I’d suggest you read it in full.

-- To safely test without burning, dip a silicon or wooden spatula into the hot sugar syrup.
+- To safely test without burning, dip a wooden or silicon spatula into the hot sugar syrup.
 Give it just a few seconds to cool then pinch a drop between your finger and thumb.

 - Pull your thumb and index finger apart.
 If a string forms – and does not break! – then the syrup is ready.